volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ============================
 wifi access point

-Les pages html sont dans le file système SPIFFS
+Html pages are in the file system SPIFFS

 Why do not use wifi manager ?
 =========================================

 =========================
-Configuration ARDUINO
+ARDUINO Configuration
 =========================

 WEMOS D1 MIN ARDUINO configurattion: